RakhithJK/dbeaver-dbeaver-wiki/Localization.md

 - Commit to the new branch
 - Publish brunch/push (right button at the top)
 - Fetch origin (right button at the top)
-- In the main menu select Branch -> Create Pull Request
+- In the main menu, select Branch -> Create Pull Request
-- On the opened GitHub page add some meaningful text for your pull request name and press the Create pull request button
+- On the opened GitHub page, add some meaningful text for your pull request name and press the Create pull request button
 - Return to GitHub Desktop and switch to devel branch

 or